 7. Applying for space in the RDS

 a.
 The Data Steward must consult their College Research Support Office and members of the IT Services Research Support Section when completing the grant application and Data Management Plan if a significant (large i.e > 3TB, specialised or complex) and long-term storage requirement is identified.

 b.
 Details of default allocations and charging can be found in Research Bids Guidance document where a form of words that might be included in grant applications can also be found.

 c.
-Applications for storage in the University’s RDS are made via the Service Desk at Research Data Services Request
+Applications for storage in the University’s RDS are made via the IT Service Desk.
+Go to the Service Catalog and look for Research Data Services Request.

 d.
 All applications will be reviewed by the members of the RDSMB or nominee.